infracost/infracost-circleci/README.md

           # If you use private modules you'll need this env variable to use
           # the same ssh-agent socket value across all jobs & steps.
           SSH_AUTH_SOCK: /tmp/ssh_agent.sock
+          # If you're using Terraform Cloud/Enterprise and have variables or private modules stored
+          # on there, specify the following to automatically retrieve the variables:
+          # INFRACOST_TERRAFORM_CLOUD_TOKEN: $TFC_TOKEN
+          # INFRACOST_TERRAFORM_CLOUD_HOST: app.terraform.io # Change this if you're using Terraform Enterprise

         steps:
           - run: